Skip to content

 • Choose the proper height ladder

 When loading or unloading a truck, there are some safety precautions that apply.
 Check that the ramp that’s used to unload is level.
-This is going to avoid slipping or tripping over happening during the process.
+This is going to help you avoid slipping or tripping during the process.

 Find and schedule topics faster